mrizwan93/certificate/README.md

 ## Facts

-This role provide facts that can be useful for conditional control in playbooks or event for debugging.
+This role provides facts that can be useful for conditional control in playbooks or even for debugging.

 ### certificate_available_cas